What is Circuit training?

 - Infinite ways to plan a class.

-- Can make it sports specific.
+- You can make it sports-specific.

 It is widely accredited to R.E.
 Morgan and G.T.
 Anderson in 1953 at the University of Leeds.
 Their design allowed participants to work at their own pace when training with others.
 They created a format that included the following:

 - A series of 9 – 12 exercise stations.